mattermost/docs/source/deploy/mobile-app-changelog.md

  - Added an alert showing the user that the server is using an invalid or untrusted SSL certificate.
  - Added an alert showing when a deeplink is invalid.
  - Calls: added wired headset support as an option in the Android build. iOS supports wired headset as the non-speakerphone output.
- - Added changes for v9.1+ servers that send notifications for every message in Group Messages.
+ - Added changes for v9.1+ servers that send notifications for every message within group messages.

 ### Bug Fixes
- - Fixed an issue on Android where hitting the back button on certain settings did not always save the changes.
+ - Fixed an issue on Android where pressing the back button on certain settings did not always save the changes.
  - Fixed a display error on the Multi-factor Authentication (MFA) screen.
  - Fixed an issue where the app hanged when using the magic keyboard on iPadOS 17.